brilsergei/docker-for-work/README.md

     Use it every time when you want to run them to make your sites available.

+3. Install all dependencies using Composer:

+    `docker-compose exec --user php composer install`

-    Add new record to your /etc/hosts file to make the site domains matching to localhost.
+4. Add new records to your /etc/hosts file to make the site domains matching to localhost:

     `127.0.0.1      rn.home`
     `127.0.0.1      rt.home`